In hormonal hair loss, PCOS-related or metabolic-pattern cases often move straight toward:

 Then the system is still busy “putting out fires” caused by blood sugar swings.

-hair growth rarely becomes a priority.
+In that state, hair growth rarely becomes a priority.

 Why Things Start to “Fall Into Place” After Blood Sugar Stabilizes